 Diesel engines have been around for over 100 years, and because of the greater energy density of diesel fuel they are common among all kinds of heavy machinery.
-In recent years, new environmental regulations in the United States and the European Union have had a profound impact on diesel fuel and engines.
+In recent years, environmental regulations have had a profound impact on diesel fuel and engines.
 Modern diesel engines operate at much higher temperatures and pressures than in the past.
 This means that even slight contamination in fuel can result in serious engine damage.

 Fuel quality problems and/or inadequate filtration can lead to poor starting, reduced performance and low power which lead to reduced fuel economy while creating wear throughout the engine.
 Solid contaminants as small as 4 microns can lead to premature failure of fuel injectors and other components.
 A micron – also known as a micrometre – is one thousandth of a millimetre (1/25,000 of an inch).
 A human hair is approximately 100 microns in diameter.